Thanks to the relative ease and low costs of digital publishing, in the past few years there’s been a boom in high-quality online magazines.

 The rest of the time you can use platforms like Unsplash to source photography.
 You can also team up with indie artists to promote their work, use a content creator from around the office, or ask brands you’re collaborating with to share their press shots.

 Foremost is you get your own app on the App Store or Google Play.
-Folks can get the app, subscribe to your magazine and flip through each issue, whether they are on the couch at home or the train to work.
+Folks can get the app, subscribe to your magazine and flip through each issue, whether they are on the couch at home or on the train to work.

 Even better than your own app?
 Apple and Android platforms look after the billing, subscriptions, and digital delivery, plus a lot of the marketing by displaying your mag in the relevant sections of their online marketplace.